Introduction to Archaeological Excavation Volume

 Optional Mini-Game: Spoil Sprint

-This optional arcade-style mini-game is separate from the calculator, but it echoes the same planning idea: bigger trenches create more spoil to manage.
+This optional arcade-style mini-game sits apart from the calculator, but it mirrors the same spoil-handling challenge archaeologists face in the field.
 Your goal is to drag the spoil cart across the trench edge and catch the falling soil buckets while avoiding fragile finds.
 The longer you last, the faster the dig gets.
 It is a quick, replayable way to feel the logistics pressure behind excavation volume.

 Tip: the game speeds up as the trench gets busier, just like spoil handling becomes harder as excavation volume rises.